BlockDevsUnited/DEX-Course/README-Week-2.md

 [Week 2 recording](https://drive.google.com/drive/folders/1-R8xd1Q7K2JD0TcfVp4BzEk-e__PiCKW) is posted now.

 ## deploy your own Factory and Router smart contracts
 You should already have cloned the course repo from Week 1.
-If not, start wil cloning it:
+If not, clone it:
 ```
 git clone https://github.com/BlockDevsUnited/DEX-Course-u-exchange
 cd DEX-Course-u-exchange